 This document sets out authorized settlement offers for lobbying law violations, in lieu of pursuing court action.
 It includes recommended settlement amounts for specific situations.
 The Commission's authority to make settlement offers is set out in WIS.
 STAT. § 19.49(1)(b).
 The Commission may specify penalties for certain offenses and may compromise and settle those matters without formal investigation per WIS.
 STAT. § 19.49(2)(b)10.
 If a lobbying principal or lobbyist chooses not to accept a settlement offer, the Commission may bring a civil action and seek the maximum forfeitures provided by law, including costs and attorneys' fees.
 If there appears to be an intentional violation of law, the matter may be brought to the Commission for further action.
 The Commission's primary interest is providing timely and accurate lobbying information to the public, and collection of civil penalties is secondary.
-The Commission adopted schedules for late filing of semi-annual reports and late reporting of first communication on a lobbying matter at its meeting on October 10, 2016.
-The Commission adopted schedules for unauthorized lobbying fees at its meeting on February 27, 2018.
-At its meeting on June 18, 2019, the Commission amended the standard settlement schedule for late payment of lobbying.
+This schedule is codified in WIS.
+ADMIN.
+CODE ETH 26.